vineetdcunha/Hadoop_Ecosystem/README.md

 Hadoop_Stream_Join - Hadoop Streaming to join the Employee and Customer dataset.

+Hadoop_Stream_Join_Agg - Hadoop Streaming to join and aggregate data from the Lineorder and Customer dataset.

 HBase - Creating system for Employee data

 lo_pig - lo_discount_count, lo_revenue_sum - Lineorder data: Count and Sum